From local shops and chains that also offer meals and snacks down to farmers markets, finding organic food in Lisbon has never been easier.

 Several locations: Campo Pequeno, Parque das Nações (Vasco da Gama Tower), São Vicente (next to Lisbon’s Flea Market), every Saturday 9am-2pm

 This shop values locally produced organic food.
-In addition to a variety of products, you can also enjoy an 100% organic breakfast or lunch at the cafeteria.
-They offer vegan, vegetarian, gluten and lactose-free options.
+In addition to a variety of products, you can also enjoy an 100% organic breakfast or lunch at the cafeteria, including vegan, vegetarian, gluten and lactose-free options.

-Rua Santana-Lapa, 113-A (close to Jardim da Estrela - Estrela Garden), Mon-Sat 9am-8pm, mercadobiologicoalfazema.pt
+Rua Santana-Lapa, 113-A (close to Jardim da Estrela - Estrela Garden), Mon-Sat 9am-8pm, facebook.com/mercadobiologicoalfazema

 Miosótis is an organic shop that sells everything for the weekly shop at fair prices: from fresh fruit and vegetables down to freshly baked bread and cookies, yoghurts, teas and coffees and dog food.
 It has a meat and cheese counter, stuffed with high quality produce from Portuguese suppliers.
 Fish is delivered daily.
 There's also a great range of food for vegetarians, vegans and those with allergies, as well as natural cosmetics and household products.